The American legal system addresses the wrongdoings that people commit with two different types of cases: civil and criminal.

 - Crimes are considered offenses against the state, or society as a whole

-- Criminal offenses and civil offenses are generally different in terms of the punishments they can bring
+- Criminal offenses and civil offenses are generally different in terms of punishment

-- The standard of proof is also very different in a criminal case versus a civil case
+- The standard of proof is very different in a criminal case versus a civil case

-- Criminal cases almost always allow for a trial by jury
+- Criminal defendants have a constitutional right to a trial by jury

-- A defendant in a criminal case is entitled to an attorney
+- Defendants in a criminal case are entitled to an attorney and will be assigned a public defender if they cannot afford one

-- The protections afforded to defendants under criminal law are considerable
+- More protections are afforded to defendants in a criminal trial

 Crimes are Offenses Against the State

 Even though one person might murder a particular person, the murder itself is considered an offense to everyone in society.
-Accordingly, crimes against the state are prosecuted by the state, and the prosecutor (not the victim) files the case in court as a representative of the state.
-If it were a civil case, then the wronged party would file the case.
+Accordingly, crimes against the state are prosecuted by the state.
+The prosecutor, which is generally the district attorney or city attorney, files the case in court as a representative of the state.
+If it is a civil claim, then a private party files the case.

 Differences in Punishment